mongodb/docs/source/includes/driver-example-update-result.rst

        The operation returns a promise that provides a ``result`` containing the status of the operation.

+   - id: csharp
+     content: |
+       Upon successful execution, the operation returns an instance of :csharp-api:`UpdateResult <T_MongoDB_Driver_UpdateResult>` that
+       contains the status of the operation.

+.. _com.mongodb.client.result.UpdateResult: https://mongodb.github.io/mongo-java-driver/3.4/javadoc/com/mongodb/client/result/UpdateResult

+..
    # - id: java-async
    #   content: |
    #     The operation returns an instance of
    #     com.mongodb.client.result.UpdateResult_
    #     with the status of the
    #     operation.
    #
    # - id: php
    #   content: |
    #     The operation returns an instance of